Queen Elizabeth's quintuple entendre to Parliament

 So a woman never mentioned a petticoat to a man for fear that it might be misunderstood.
 When Queen Elizabeth said the word 'petticoat' she played both meanings at once.

 At that time the woman was not held very responsible for becoming a prostitute.
 It was always the man or men in her life who were held 95% responsible since they controlled the future of women.
 A woman only became a prostitute when she had no way of feeding herself and her children.

 **Many people don't understand that part and parcel of being a Lord was to listen to the Lady.
 If you think about it most of the time the word 'Lord' was connected directly to 'Lady' and so in the 1500's you heard the term 'lord and lady' or 'Lords and Ladies'.
 Both were thought nearly equal.
 Hence it created the first true balanced title for men and women.

 By comparison look at the Kings and Queens of England.
 The two are not usually of equal power.
 Same with most other titles.

-It served to produce a real balance and made the nobility more fair in England than in other countries at the time.
+It served to produce a real balance and made the class system more fair in England than in other countries at the time.

 Queen Elizabeth section